 The Lean Division Best Practice Competition

-The Lean Division of IIE is launching its fourth industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2014.
+The Lean Division of IISE is launching its seventh industry best practice award and welcomes applications from organizational teams for the Lean Division Best Practice Award 2017.

-The Lean Division: Best Practice Award recognizes organizations for innovative and effective implementation of lean principles and practices that deliver exemplary business performance improvement.
-IIE will conduct the award competition to promote successful implementation of lean by recognizing best in class industries and sharing their stories with others.
+The Lean Division Best Practice Award recognizes organizations for innovative and effective implementation of lean principles and practices that deliver exemplary business performance improvement.
+IISE will conduct the award competition to promote successful implementation of lean by recognizing best in class industries and sharing their stories with others.
 This is a very prestigious award for a team and their industry.

-The award will be bestowed to the top three teams and be presented at the IIE Annual Conference & Expo, May 31-June 3, 2014, in Montreal, QC, Canada.
+The award will be bestowed to the top three teams and be presented at the IISE Annual Conference & Expo 2017, May 20-23 in Pittsburgh.

-- All finalist teams will be required to attend the IIE Annual Conference & Expo and present their cases.
+- All finalist teams will be required to attend the IISE Annual Conference & Expo and present their cases

-- Top three teams will be selected and announced at the Honors & Awards Banquet of the IIE Annual Conference & Expo.
+- Top three teams will be selected and announced at the Honors & Awards Banquet of the IISE Annual Conference & Expo

 - The lean implementation initiative derived significant and measurable outcomes such as cost reduction, lead time reduction, quality improvement, safety improvement, etc.